microsoft/playwright/docs-src/api-body.md

 ## async method: Page.setInputFiles

-This method expects `selector` to point to an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).
+This method expects [`param: selector`]() to point to an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

 Sets the value of the file input to these file paths or files.
 If some of the `filePaths` are relative paths, then they are resolved relative to the the current working directory.
 For empty array, clears the selected files.

 ### param: Page.setInputFiles.selector = %%-input-selector-%%